 The Institute for Worship Studies was conceived in the early 1990s by Robert Webber.
 The goal from the beginning was to offer academic courses to train pastors, music ministers, worship leaders, theologians, church leaders and lay people to understand and practice renewed worship.

 In the mid-nineties, two programs were begun in conjunction with established seminaries.
 A program of studies leading toward the Doctor of Ministry (D.Min.) was begun in connection with Northern Baptist Seminary in Lombard, Illinois.
 At the same time a Master of Theological Studies (M.T.S.) in worship studies was established at Tyndale Seminary in Toronto, Canada.
-These programs of study still exist.

 It was Robert Webber’s conviction that there should be a doctoral program of worship study with wider admission standards.
 This degree should teach worship from a biblical, historical, theological and cultural perspective without requiring a theological master’s degree or its equivalent.